matwilso/matwilso.github.io/_posts/learned-sims.md

 tags: robotics
 ---

-> This is a spin-off from my post on [The Future of Robot Learning](/robot-future), and focuses more on ideas around learned simulators, which I think are likely to play a major role in the future of the industry.
+> This is a spin-off from my post on [The Future of Robot Learning](/robot-future), and focuses more on learned simulators, which seem likely to play a major role in the future of the industry.
 <!--
 well as an enumeration of the features this framing suggests.
 -->